 The Out-of-Pocket Maximum is the total limit of Copayments, Coinsurance and Deductibles a Member or family pays in a year.
+Your Out-of-Pocket Maximum limits are listed in your Schedule of Benefits.

 Charges above the Allowed Amount never apply to the Out-of-Pocket Maximum.